Relive all of the amazing space events from 2018!

 Inside the clamshell "fairings" at the top of the rocket - Elon Musk's very own red Tesla roadster.

-If all goes as planned, and the rocket and car do not suffer "rapid unscheduled disassemblies" (Musk's term for "blowing up"), the red roadster will end up in an orbit around the Sun, known as the Hohmann Transfer Orbit, which is just about the easiest, lowest energy path to Mars.
+The red roadster didn't end up headed for the Red Planet, though.
+Instead, it was put into an orbit around the Sun, known as the Hohmann Transfer Orbit, which is just about the easiest, lowest energy path to Mars.
 There's a catch, though.

-First image of a Supermassive Black Hole - early 2018
+First image of a Supermassive Black Hole - ???

 There is a monster lurking at the core of The Milky Way - a supermassive black hole, 4 million times as massive as our Sun, known as Sagittarius A*.